Denise Spellberg

-Denise A. Spellberg (born c.
-1958) is an American scholar of Islamic history.
+Denise A. Spellberg (September 1957) is an American scholar of Islamic history.
 She is professor of history and Middle Eastern Studies at the University of Texas at Austin.

 Early life and education

 Spellberg holds an A.B. in History from Smith College (1980) and an M.A., M.Phil., and a PhD (1989) in Middle Eastern History from Columbia University.

 Academic work

 Spellberg is the author of Politics, Gender, and the Islamic Past: The Legacy of 'A'isha Bint Abi Bakr, a widely cited work on the portrayal of Aisha in Islamic tradition.
 In particular, Spellberg shows how later commentators reinterpreted Aisha's role at the Battle of the Camel (656) where she rode her camel into battle against Ali but stayed inside the howdah on its back with the curtains closed, as an argument that women should never participate in public affairs.

 The Jewel of Medina

 In 2008 Spellberg was involved in a controversy over Sherry Jones's (author) historical novel The Jewel of Medina.
 Random House, which intended to publish the novel later that year, had sent Spellberg galley proofs, hoping for a publishable comment.
 Spellberg sharply criticized the novel from a historical perspective, and also reportedly told Random House publishing the book might result in violence by radical Muslims.
 Subsequently, Random House indefinitely postponed publication, citing concerns about violence from extremists.

 Asra Nomani wrote about the events in an opinion piece for The Wall Street Journal, in which she characterized Spellberg as "the instigator of the trouble".
 In the wake of Nomani's article, a number of publications printed pieces criticizing Spellberg's actions as tantamount to advocating censorship.